taicout6/Cainan6697/README.md

 My name is Cainan from Brazil.
 I am currently studying Software Development at [Trybe](https://www.betrybe.com/).

-In my free time I like to read mangá, listen to music, playing sports and I love martial arts.
+In my free time I like to read mangá, listen to music and I love martial arts.

 **Languages and Tools:**